Before your studies begin: Orientation programs, pre-study courses and preparatory courses

 You’re not certain if a degree program in mathematics, natural sciences or technical sciences is right for you?
 You can’t decide which bachelor’s program you want to apply for?
 You want to know what it’s like to study at TUM?
 TUM’s orientation programs can help!

-studium MINT and studium naturale acquaint you with TUM and provide insight into TUM’s schools and departments.
-The programs are designed to help participants make an informed decision about their choice of bachelor’s program, as well as to facilitate later entry into a degree program.
+studium MINT acquaints you with TUM and provides insight into TUM’s schools and departments.
+The program is designed to help participants make an informed decision about their choice of bachelor’s program, as well as to facilitate later entry into a degree program.

 Explore the possibilities for study in Mathematics, Informatics, Natural sciences and Technology.